gchq/sleeper/docs/development/system-tests.md

 - SlowSystemTestSuite1-n
 - ExpensiveSystemTestSuite1-n

+The test runs have been broken down into a number of test suites that each run in parallel.
+This is to speed up the time it takes for the nightly system tests to complete.
+Each suite (Quick, Slow1-n, Expensive1-n) begins by creating a copy of the sleeper project and then running specific system tests inside that copy.
+Results are then collated once all suites have finished, then uploaded to an s3 bucket.
+The suite's sleeper instances are isolated from one another so that they can run in parallel.

 Tests that are tagged as Slow(1-n) or Expensive(1-n) will not be included in the quick suite.
 The quick suite is intended to run in around 40 minutes.
 The nightly functional run includes tests tagged as Slow, and will take a bit longer.
 The nightly performance run includes all tests, including ones tagged as Expensive.
 The performance tests work with a larger bulk of data.
 They take time to run and can be costly to run frequently.
 When adding a new Slow or Expensive System test add either the Slow1-n or Expensive1-n tag.